 A. Most of the eResources require you to enter your library card number.
 You can become a member for free by visiting your local CBCity Library and bringing your ID and proof of address.
 You can also

-join online and receive a temporary number – this will give you access to our eLibrary until your temporary membership expires after 30 days.
-After this, you will need to visit a branch to confirm your identity and receive a library card.
+join online and receive a temporary number – this will give you access to our eLibrary straight away.
+And as long as you keep using the eLibrary, your online membership number will never expire!

 Q. Can I make suggestions for purchase of titles or types of eResources?

 A. Sure you can!
 Contact us and we’ll consider your request.
 If we agree that it’s something that will benefit our customers, we’ll do our best to get hold of it.
 Just let us know if your preference is for eBook or eAudiobook.
 Keep an eye out to see if it appears in BorrowBox or Libby.

 Q. Which browser should I use with the eLibrary?

 A. Most browsers should be fine, except for Internet Explorer!
 Make sure you have the latest version of any other browser (e.g. Chrome, Edge, Firefox, Safari).
 You can also use the browser on your phone or tablet to access our eLibrary.

 Whenever you see an "e" before a word (e.g. e-mail), it just means "electronic".
 So the eLibrary is the electronic, or digital, library.

 Q. I'm having trouble with an eResource e.g. it's not loading properly, loading slowly, not displaying everything correctly, etc.